paulkamsteeg/ru-ai-pacman/1-python/readme.md

 Topic 1 is split into two parts: [Python](python-1.md) and [Object orientation, PyCharm and debugging](python-2.md).
-You have to hand in the results for both parts (consisting of 3 separate problems) at the end of week 2.
+You have to hand in the results for both parts (consisting of 3 separate assignments) at the end of week 2.